 Things to do off the hill

-Off the slopes, take a dog sled ride, zoom over the terrain on a snowmobile, or crunch the powder on a serene snowshoe hike.
+Off the slopes, take a dog sled ride, zoom over the terrain on a snowmobile, or crunch the powder on a serene snowshoe hike and soak in incredible high alpine mountain views.
 There is as much fun to be had off the mountain if you’re into more than just powder.

 Some of the other activities on offer include mountain coasters, tubing, and magical hot-air balloon rides over the picturesque Wasatch Mountains.
 Not to mention taking some time out for a spa treatment or retail therapy in the town.

-The Woodward complex which opened its doors in 2020 is also worth a visit.
+Woodward Park City, which opened its doors in 2020, is also worth a visit.
 It combines an indoor action sports hub with more than 60 acres of outdoor mountain parks and terrain zones to encourage growth and skill progression across a variety of action sports disciplines from skiing to skateboarding to BMX.

 The art of craft beers and spirits has long been a part of Park City's local traditions.
 Local brewers include Wasatch Brewery, Alpine Distilling and High West Distillery; so get ready to enjoy a huge range of top quality, local produced thirst-quenchers all over the town.
 A tour and tasting at the High West distillery is a must for whiskey lovers, as High West was voted distiller of the Year in 2016.